PedroBarcha/music2hologram/README.md

 License
 =======
 Copyright 2018 Pedro Barcha

-This program is a variato of Gautam Chibde's Android Audio Visualizer, available at: https://github.com/GautamChibde/android-audio-visualizer
+This program is a variaton of Gautam Chibde's Android Audio Visualizer, available at: https://github.com/GautamChibde/android-audio-visualizer

 Licensed under the Apache License, Version 2.0 (the "License");